 - A history of job cycling (not maintaining steady employment)

 - A conviction of a felony or previously incarcerated

 How to Apply

-Project Empowerment participants are enrolled in the program on a rolling basis.
-Potential participants are referred directly from American Job Centers located throughout the District of Columbia.
-For more information, call DOES at 202-724-7000, or visit your nearest AJC.
+Application Deadline: Poject Empowerment participates are enrolled in the program on a rolling basis.
+Potential participates in Project Empowerment are referred directly from the American Job Centers located throughout the District of Columbia.